bmoneill/enigma/README.md

 day's Enigma configuration.

 `bombe` will output all Enigma configurations containing the plaintext crib string at the given index, and the resulting plaintext.
-By default, it is fairly slow (takes around 12 seconds on my 16-core i9), so multithreading is supported.
+By default, it is fairly slow, so multithreading is supported.

 ### Usage